theopmw/recipe-box/TESTING.md

     - [x] The Edit Recipe form will then be rendered and pre-loaded with the recipe content.

-    - [x] The user can then make any ammendments they want and click the "UPDATE RECIPE" button to  submit their changes, or click the "CANCEL" button to be redirected to their profile.
+    - [x] The user can then make any amendments they want and click the "UPDATE RECIPE" button to submit their changes, or click the "CANCEL" button to be redirected to their profile.

 * **Delete my own recipes**

     - [x] From the Recipe Page, the user can click the delete button, situated beneath the recipe information, to delete their recipe (only available to the owner of the recipe or the admin user).

     - [x] This will redirect the user to the delete Recipe Page, the name of the recipe is displayed, followed by a message informing the user that this action cannot be undone.
-The user can then click the "DELETE RECIPE" button to permanantly delete the recipe, or click the "CANCEL" button to be returned to their profile.
+The user can then click the "DELETE RECIPE" button to permanently delete the recipe, or click the "CANCEL" button to be returned to their profile.

 * **Be given feedback when I have added, edited, or deleted a recipe**